bgkillas/round/README.md

 shows stats in multiplication form and your current value of said stat

-to choose which player you are seeing the stat of press 1-4

 ### spawn.dll

 type a number/card name than;hold right control and hit enter to change map by id or hold left control and hit enter to spawn cards even in online